Alternative name: Great Eagle-Owl

 - B. b. yenisseensis: Central Siberia to northern Mongolia

-- B. b. turcomanus: Lower Volga River and Ural River to north-western China and western Mongolia
+- B. b. turcomanus: central Asia between the lower Volga River and the Ural River, east to Transbaikalia, and south to Kazakhstan and western Mongolia

 - B. b. omissus: Turkmenistan to extreme western China

-- B. b. hemachalanus: Pamirs and northern Tien Shan south to western Himalayas and western Tibet
+- B. b. hemachalanus: Pamir Mountains and the northern Tien Shan south to the Himalayas

 - B. b. nikolskii: Eastern Iraq to Iran, Afghanistan and western Pakistan